 Once the bookkeeper has finished their stage of the bookkeeping process, the role of the accountant then begins.
-The main task of the accountant is in the analysis and reporting of the company accounts.
-They will be able to see from the carefully kept books what is working and failing for the business, what the business can maximise and what they should stop doing in order to remain successful.
-The accountant will also be responsible for submitted the tax return and evaluation the position on tax in order to remain legally binding but minimise the amount the business has to pay.
+The primary task of the accountant is in the analysis and reporting of the company accounts.
+They will be able to see from the carefully kept books what is working and failing for the business, what the business can maximise and what they should stop doing to remain successful.
+The accountant will also be responsible for submitted the tax return and evaluation the position on tax to remain legally binding but minimise the amount the business has to pay.

-One of the main problems between accountants and bookkeepers is that businesses think they can do without.
+One of the main problems regarding accountants and bookkeepers is that businesses think they can do without either one.
 However, without the use of a bookkeeper, a bookkeeping organisation, or an accountant, the business would not be able to meet their legal obligations, could be subject to paying too much (or too little) tax and could potentially lose money as cost efficiency is a role undertaken by the accountant.